Tshidycodes/Data-Cleaning-In-Power-Query/README.md

-# Data Cleaning In Power Query
+# Data Cleaning in Power Query

 This project showcases my data cleaning and transformation skills using Power Query.
 The dataset contains job postings for Data Science related roles and was sourced from Kaggle and saved locally as an Excel file for processing.
 ## Objective